mongodb/docs/source/reference/javascript.rst

    :dbcommand:`compact` command.

-   This function has the same effect as using the runtier option ":option:`mongodb --repair`," but only operates on the current database.
+   This function has the same effect as using the runtier option ":option:`mongod --repair`," but only operates on the current database.

    This command provides a wrapper around the database command